spdx/tools-python/README.md

 Installation:
 =============
-Clone the repository and run `python setup.py install` on windows the command should be `setup.py install`
+Clone the repository and run `python setup.py install`

 How to run tests:
 =================
-From the project root directory.
+Install the dev-requirements.txt

-run: `nosetests`
+Then, from the project root directory run: `nosetests`

 Dependencies:
 =============